solocyberengineer/MrBud-Home/TryHackMe-Write-Ups/Red/README.md

 ```
 pkexec version 0.105
 ```
 ###### If we search on google for a exploit you will come across 'CVE-2021-4034'.
-Since there is no compiler we can't compile it on the target.
-What we do find if we research for futher is that we find a python script of the exploit.
-Remember we can't write files in home directory so we need to download it into /tmp directory.
+Since there is no compiler on the target, we can't compile it on the target.
+What we do find if we research futher is that we find a python script of the exploit.
+Remember we cannot write files in home directory so we need to download it into /tmp directory.
 So on in our terminal locate the file directory and start a http server so that we could download the file from the target.
 ###### Before we start.
-First open the CVE exploit file and edit the path to the pkexec
+First open the CVE exploit file and edit the path to the pkexec elf program on the targets machine.
 ```python3
 .....
 libc.execve(b'/home/red/.git/pkexec', c_char_p(None), environ_p)
 ```
-###### Then proceed with server
+###### Then proceed with hosting a http server
 ```
 python3 -m http.server 8080
 ```